-Figure 9-c— DMG Sensing Image Report Header element format
+Figure 9-c— DMG Sensing Report Header element format

 The Subelement ID field is defined in Table 9-b (Optional subelement IDs for DMG Sensing Report).

 The Reference Timestamp field contains the lower 4 octets of the TSF timer value sampled at the instant that the last DMG Measurement Instance incorporated in this report was received.